codingexport/ResumeBuilder/README.md

 # ResumeBuilder

-This is a solution to the [Social links profile challenge on instagram](https://www.instagram.com/coding_export81/).
+This is a ResumeBuilder Project to Created By Author [Social links profile on  instagram](https://www.instagram.com/coding_export81/).

 ## Table of contents